 The next step?
 The governments and the European Parliament need to agree on the Ecodesign Regulation before it can enter law.

-The reasons behind the EU destruction ban on unsold textiles
+The reasons behind the EU ban on destructing unsold textiles

 The EU destruction bans are part of the EU's green push towards reducing waste through greater reuse and recycling.